 According to the National Highway Transportation Safety Administration (NHTSA), there are more than 1,000 traffic fatalities in Georgia each year.
 Sadly, most of these fatalities are senseless and easily preventable.
 They are typically caused by some form of driver negligence or recklessness; such as alcohol or speeding, and when they occur, the driver was responsible should be held accountable.

-Car accidents are among the leading cause of injury and death in the United States.
+Car accidents are among the leading causes of injury and death in the United States.
 Every day, drivers are at risk of becoming involved in an accident.
 Unfortunately, when these accidents do happen, many drivers aren’t prepared for what comes next.
-Between navigating medical care and searching for legal help, drivers are often left with little time to spare for what truly matters – recovery.
+Between navigating medical care and searching for legal help, injured drivers are often left with little time to spare for what truly matters recovery.

-At Ross Moore II, P.C., an Atlanta car accident attorney can capably help you and your loved ones handle the situation in front of you.
+At Ross Moore, our Atlanta car accident attorney can capably help you and your loved ones handle the situation in front of you.
 Our firm takes the time necessary to understand all aspects of your case, from the details of the accident scene to the specifics of your medical care.
 This enables us to craft a case that effectively fights for the best possible outcome on your behalf.

 For more information regarding your case, contact our firm for a free initial consultation!
 We operate on a contingency fee basis, meaning that unless we win, you don’t owe us any legal fees.

 In order to obtain compensation that covers medical bills, pain and suffering, lost wages, and more, negligence must be established.
 Our car accident attorneys in Atlanta can thoroughly investigate your accident and determine who may be held liable for your injuries.